Liam-Weitzel/Home-Sweet-Home/README.md

 - AdGuard provides DNS filtering and DHCP
 - Samba shares: public (guest), private (auth), media (auth), homes (auth)
 - Host system benefits from all homelab services

+## Known Issues

+- If homelab module is active on startup, no internet connection possible
+- You need to nixsw with the homelab commented out, then turn it back on again